 For more information, check out our Off-Peak train times and tickets page.

 If you're a nomad who doesn't like to be tied down by exact travel dates and times, you can purchase flexible tickets to allow you to travel at any point of the day.
-In the UK they are normally called Anytime tickets (either Anytime Day or standard Anytime).
+In the UK they are normally called Anytime tickets (either Anytime Day or Standard Anytime).
 You can get flexible tickets for travel on a certain date or ones that cover travel for multiple dates.
-They're usually a tad more expensive than fixed time tickets because they allow you to travel during Peak periods.
+They're usually a tad more expensive than fixed-time tickets because they allow you to travel during Peak times.

-Note that if you book a flexible ticket and travel on a train without a reserved seat, you can only sit in a seat if it hasn’t been reserved by another passenger (as noted by a digital display above the window, or a printed paper reserved ticket attached to the chair).
+If you book a flexible ticket and travel on a train without a reserved seat, make sure the seat you pick hasn’t been reserved by another passenger (as noted by a digital display above the window, or a printed paper reserved ticket attached to the chair).